Ashraful-Alam-FrontDev/Vid-skipper/README.md

 Install Tampermonkey:

-Go to the Tampermonkey website.
+Go to the Tampermonkey website.<br>
 Click on the "Get from store" button for your browser.
 Click the "Add to Chrome" button in the top right corner.
 Click on "Add Extension".